tahaSadeghi2308/Milich/README.md

 # MILICH
-Milich is a simple product manager system that allows you to manage your products using a command line interface (CLI) system .
+Milich is a simple product manager system that allows you to manage your products using a command line interface (CLI) system . this project has been created with a system which is so hard to type with it !!!!

 ## HOW TO RUN
 First make sure you have installed g++/gcc and cmake build system and than run following commands